ChatGPT Vision: Read Screenshots, Charts, and UI Without Hallucinations

 Step by step

-1. Upload the image.
-Wait for it to actually attach — sending the prompt before the upload completes silently drops the image.
+1. Upload the image and wait for the attachment to actually finish.
+Sending the prompt before the upload completes silently drops the image.

 Transcribe the visible text in this screenshot verbatim.